jlnbuiles/file-structure/README.md

-# iOS Project File Structure
+# My iOS Project File Structure
 A simple file structure proposal suitable for any small or mid-sized iOS code base.

 The general structure is as follows: